rei/rei-cedar-docs/docs/release-notes/fall-2019/README.md

 #### File Structure

-+ The toolkit is now broken out into three versions—vCurrent, vLegacy, and vNext. vCurrent will include the Fall 2019 UI toolkit changes. vLegacy includes the previous release. vNext will include future releases and will not be supported.
++ The toolkit is now broken out into three versions—vCurrent, vLegacy, and vNext. vCurrent will include the Fall 2019 UI toolkit changes. vLegacy includes the previous release. vNext is a preview into future releases and is not officially supported.
 + The file structures have changed.
 Web, Native, Tokens, and Icons are now seperate master files and libraries.

 #### Sticker sheet